apiel/zicBox/NOTE.md

               or only link with previous component:
                     CHILD_FROM_PREVIOUS: true

-- TODO wavetable create, where we can pick a specific part of a given wavetable and past it into a new one
-       - might also want to use waveform generator and even fm algorigthm?

 - TODO can EffectGrain and EffectDelay be one single effect to make an advance GrainDelay effect...?
 - TODO make a simple EffectDelay with preset... or re-use the exisiting one?
 - TODO or should it just be GRAIN track, DELAY track and REVERB track (alias delay?)